tdilauro/Simplified-wiki/OPDS-Directory-Registration-Protocol.md

 Currently the only supported key type is `RSA`.

-If the directory supports shared secret negotiation, it will sign a randomly generated string with your public key, encode it using base64 encoding, and send it to you as `shared_secret` in the registration document.
+If the directory supports shared secret negotiation, it will encrypt a randomly generated string with your public key using the RSAES-OAEP scheme, encode it using base64 encoding, and send it to you as `shared_secret` in the registration document.
 Decode it, decrypt it using your public key, and you have the shared secret.

 A directory is not required to support shared secret negotiation.
 If a directory doesn't support shared secret negotiation, your `public_key`